Life’s Purpose. Don’t Be Deceived. More Knowledge Won’t Help If You Aren’t Doing This

 It’s skills that empower

 I can give you information about herbal medicine or essential oils or scratch cooking.
-But for that information to empower you to live a more fearless, self reliant life, you need to actually make the tinctures, dry the herbs for tea, or bake the loaf of bread.
+But for that information to empower you to live a more fearless, self-reliant life, you need to actually make the tinctures, dry the herbs for tea, or bake the loaf of bread.
 And for it to actually empower you, you need to do it more than once.
 You need to make mistakes and learn from them.
 I need to do this, too.
 Reading a book or doing a Google search isn’t enough.

 What I’m doing to improve my skill level

 So this summer, I’m upping my game.
 I’m focusing on improving my photography skills.
 I’m taking a course from Craftsy right now.
 “The Essentials of Understanding Light“.
 And a short class on composition.
-And I’m determined to practice by taking lots of pictures, even bad pictures, until I get it right.
-I need to do this to improve my blogging, to further inspire YOU, to do the things that will move you to mastery, so that you can live a bold, self sufficient, fearless life, too.
+And I’m determined to practice by taking lots of pictures, even bad pictures until I get it right.
+I need to do this to improve my blogging, to further inspire YOU, to do the things that will move you to mastery, so that you can live a bold, self-sufficient, fearless life, too.

-Here’s a few of my recent pictures in my attempts to improve my skill.
+Here are a few of my recent pictures in my attempts to improve my skill.
 (Be nice.
 I’m still learning.)

 I hope my blog posts inspire you to move beyond knowledge to growing your skills.
 Don’t just read about gardening, go outside and play in the dirt.
 Take a class this summer like the Fiercely D.I.Y. class and share it with your kids or grandkids.
 Up your empowerment quotient.
 And pass on your new skills to the young people in your life, too.

 These blog posts from my friends are a sample of what the course presents to help you build your skillset in these important areas.
 Check out each of the posts below and see if they speak to your need right now.
 Each post is just a sample of what a week in the Fiercely DIY course explores.